chensandiego/smart_ids/README.md

 *   **Automated Model Retraining:** The system can now automatically retrain the anomaly detection model and recalculate the anomaly threshold at specified intervals, ensuring the model stays up-to-date with evolving network patterns.

-*   **Advanced Application Layer Protocol Analysis:** While current detection focuses on network and transport layers, future enhancements could include deeper parsing and analysis for common application-layer protocols (e.g., HTTP, DNS, FTP, SSH) to enable detection of more sophisticated attacks like SQL injection attempts, cross-site scripting, or DNS tunneling.
+*   **Advanced Application Layer Protocol Analysis:** The system has been enhanced to detect common web-based attacks.
+While earlier versions focused on network and transport layers, this update adds detection for SQL injection and Cross-Site Scripting (XSS) by inspecting HTTP traffic for malicious payloads.
+Future work could involve expanding this to other application-layer protocols like FTP and SSH.

 *   **Dependencies:** The project now uses `scapy`, `scikit-learn`, `joblib`, `flask`, `requests`, `python-whois`, and `tensorflow`.